iYadavVaibhav/iyadavvaibhav.github.io/_posts/2019-05-25-statistics-probability-notes.md

 This tells us how data is distributed.
 It can be measure by:
 - Skewness: Extent to which data values are not symmetrical
 - Kurtosis: Affects the peakedness of the curve of the distribution.
 It tell the sharpness of rise of curve.
-Bell shaped is Mesifurtic (Kurtosis = 0).
+Bell shaped is Mesokurtic (Kurtosis = 0).

 ### Skewness